anneyoung27/learn_git/README.md

 # Description:
 - Learn how git works
-- Learn how to git command in every task
+- Learn how to use git command in every task and conditions

 # Purpose:
 Learn Basic Git